kohya-ss/HunyuanVideo/README.md

 Specify `--img-in-txt-in-offloading` to offload `img_in` and `txt_in` to the CPU.

-If you have less than 24GB VRAM, consider using the `--vae-chunk-size` option to reduce the memory usage of the VAE like `--vae-chunk-size 16`.
-Consider using the existing `--vae-tiling` option.
+If you have less than 24GB VRAM, consider using the `--vae-chunk-size` option to reduce the memory usage of the VAE like `--vae-chunk-size 16`.~~Consider using the existing `--vae-tiling` option.~~ `--vae-tiling` is enabled by default.
 With 16GB, you can generate 960x544, 129-frame videos or 1280x720, 81-frame videos.

+For 12GB, there is a VRAM usage peak in LLM text encoding and VAE.
+Specify `--fp8-llm` to convert the LLM weights to float8_e4m3fn.
+In addition to `--vae-chunk-size 16`, specify `--vae-spatial-tile-sample-min-size 128` to tile more finely.
+Specify `--output-type` as `both` to save the latent as well, in case of an Out of Memory error with VAE.
+With 12GB, you can generate 960x544, 129-frame videos or 1280x720, 73-frame videos.

 `--latent-path` option is also available to decode saved latents only.